V The Final Battle: Part 1

 The first episode begins with a nightmare showing Mike Donovan and his son, Sean, trying to escape from a Visitor mother-ship with Visitor troopers in pursuit.
 Mike is knocked down by laser fire, Sean is shot in the back and apparently killed.
-Juliet rouses Mike from his sleep as the Resistance prepares for a raid on a Visitor processing plant to rescue humans who have been repackaged into food cocoons.
+Julie rouses Mike from his sleep as the Resistance prepares for a raid on a Visitor processing plant to rescue humans who have been repackaged into food cocoons.
 The raid is easily thwarted at the plant perimeter, due to the Visitors' advanced armor and security measures.
 In the raid's debriefing at the Resistance hideout, the team bickers over how things went wrong.
 Robin Maxwell's pregnancy is also at an advanced stage but she has told nobody that the father is a Visitor.

 The rebels later get wind of a major event to be held at the Los Angeles Medical Center, where John is expected to announce a medical breakthrough—a universal cancer cure.
 Due to the extensive media coverage, the rebels infiltrate the hospital.
 While he can provide uniforms for the infiltration, Martin however cannot supply weapons, as all Visitor armories are heavily guarded.
 The rebels scout the facility and secure medical supplies.
-Meanwhile, after discovering that the Visitors are indeed reptilian, Robin insists on an abortion with Juliet's help.
+Meanwhile, after discovering that the Visitors are indeed reptilian, Robin insists on an abortion with Julie's help.
 However, the abortion is canceled because of potentially fatal complications to Robin and she is therefore forced to continue with the pregnancy to full term.